 We have begun a few additional studies to further explore why students have these perceptions of programming intelligence.
 We are exploring student perceptions of professional programmers, their sense of belonging and their self-critical bias.

-Jamie Gorson and Eleanor O’Rourke.
-2021.
-CS1 Student Assessments of Them-selves Relative to Others: The Role of Self-Critical Bias and Gender.
+Jamie Gorson Eleanor O'Rourke (2021).
+CS1 Student Assessments of Themselves Relative to Others: The Role of Self-Critical Bias, Gender, and Sense of Belonging.
 Presented at ISLS 2021.
+[Paper]

 Daniel G. Rees Lewis, Jamie Gorson, Leesha V. Maliakal, Spencer E. Carlson, Elizabeth M. Gerber, Christopher K. Riesbeck, and Matthew W. Easterday (2018).
 Planning to iterate: Supporting iterative practices for real-world ill-structured problem-solving.
 Presented at ICLS 2018.
 [Paper]